Viicos/Viicos.github.io/content/posts/an-alternative-to-the-django-mypy-plugin.md

 # Dynamic stubs to the rescue

 As `pyright` doesn't provide any plugin ability, I needed to find a solution that would ideally:
-- Be agnostic from any type checker, that is only using the existing Python typing logic.
+- Be agnostic of any type checker, that is only using the existing Python typing logic.
 - Avoid having to manually annotate your code.

-To implemented these lacking features, I created [`django-autotyping`](https://github.com/Viicos/django-autotyping/), a tool that can also be used a Django development application, that provides the features described below.
+To implement these lacking features, I created [`django-autotyping`](https://github.com/Viicos/django-autotyping/), a tool that can also be used as a Django development application that provides the features described below.

 The first idea that came to mind was writing a code transformer that would go over files and explicitly annotate fields where necessary.
 Using the previous code example, it would produce the following (assuming the two models live in different apps):